Worms, such as roundworms and tapeworms, are internal parasites that become lodged in the digestive system of their hosts.

 - Acuarias (gizzard worms)

-Ascarids (roundworms) are transmitted when the parrot directly ingests worm eggs.
-This usually happens when interacting with infested poop from other animals or touching a surface on which the worm eggs are.
+Ascarids (roundworms) are transmitted when a parrot ingests worm eggs.
+This usually happens when interacting with infested poop from other animals or touching an infested surface.

-Roundworms settle into the digestive tract, where they immediately start to cause a blockage.
+Roundworms settle into the digestive tract, where they cause a blockage.
 The ascarid larvae can move to other tissue where they live as larvae cysts.
 These thick shells will form around the larvae as a capsule.

-Not all parrots are susceptible to a roundworm infestation, but the following factors increase their vulnerability:
+Not all parrots are susceptible to a roundworm infestation, but the following increase their vulnerability:

 - Being young